Skip to content

 Parameter Type Description

-quantity number Number of items purchased
+quantity number or array Number of items purchased (array for multiple products)

-price number Price per item
+price number or array Price per item (array for multiple products)

 referrerUrl string URL of the page that referred the user to this page